 defined by Article V, to amend these bylaws.
 It shall require a 1/3 vote to close debate on a bylaw

-B. Bylaws may only be changed during an LPTN business Convention, with at least 60 days written
+B. Bylaws may be changed during any LPTN Convention, with at least 60 days written

-notice to the Secretary, and distributed to all LPTN members via the email distribution list provide and
+notice to the Secretary, and distributed to all LPTN members via the email distribution list 30 days prior to the convention.

 Article VII: BUDGETS